DevExpress/testcafe/docs/articles/documentation/test-api/intercepting-http-requests/attaching-hooks-to-tests-and-fixtures.md

 --------- | ---- | ------------
 `hooks`    | RequestHook subclass | A `RequestLogger`, `RequestMock` or custom user-defined hook.

-The `fixture.requestHooks`, `test.requestHooks` `t.addRequestHooks` and `t.removeRequestHooks` methods use the rest operator which allows you to pass multiple hooks as parameters or arrays of hooks.
+The `fixture.requestHooks`, `test.requestHooks`, `t.addRequestHooks` and `t.removeRequestHooks` methods use the rest operator which allows you to pass multiple hooks as parameters or arrays of hooks.

 ```js
 import { RequestLogger, RequestMock } from 'testcafe';